Altdelicious/Altdelicious.github.io/_pages/about.md

 During my Master's Thesis, I proposed **ModSR**, a modular CNN framework for fast and adaptive super-resolution under real-world settings.
 I also wrote a paper for a journal that was rejected.

-Outside of work, I love playing Tennis, reading, and learning new card tricks
+Outside of work, I love playing Tennis, reading, and learning new card tricks.

 ---